rubatopy/rubato/docs/source/intro.rst

 .. note::
     Code not working?
 It's possible something went wrong during the dependency installation process.
-    Check your terminal log for errors and reinstall rubato and the SDL dlls if necessary.
+    Check your terminal log for errors and try reinstalling rubato.
-    You can also file a bug report `here <https://github.com/rubatopy/rubato/issues>`_ if something went wrong on our end.
+    You can also file a bug report `here <https://github.com/rubatopy/rubato/issues>`_ or reach out on our `discord <https://discord.gg/rdce5GXRrC>`_ if something went wrong on our end.